-In accordance with 2 CFR § 200.305(b)(9), the recipient may retain interest earned on Federal payments deposited in interest-bearing accounts up to \$500 per year for administrative expenses.
+In accordance with 2 CFR § 200.305(b)(12), the recipient may retain interest earned on Federal payments deposited in interest-bearing accounts up to \$500 per year for administrative expenses.
 Any additional interest earned must be remitted annually to the Payment Management System (PMS), which handles payments to the Treasury.
+All interest in excess of \$500 per year must be returned to PMS regardless of whether the recipient was paid through PMS.
 The recipient must remit the interest electronically using either an ACH network or a Fedwire Funds Service payment.
 If returning interest on Federal awards, the refund should:

-- a) Provide an explanation stating that the refund is for interest; - b) List the PMS payee account number(s) (PANs); - c) List the Federal award number(s) for which the interest was earned; and - d) Make returns payable to the Department of Health and Human Services.
+- 1. Provide an explanation stating that the refund is for interest; - 2.
+List the PMS payee account number(s) (PANs); - 3.
+List the Federal award number(s) for which the interest was earned; and - 4.
+Make returns payable to the Department of Health and Human Services.